Ralakus/AmalgamationEngine/README.md

 A C++/OpenGL game engine that I work on as a hobby project that is meant to be mostly header only

+# NOTICE:
+* This project is put on hold until I get a new framework for the engine up and running
+* The new framework will be the Labyrinth Famework that I'm working on

 ## Naming: :blue_book:
 * Everything PascalCase
 * Macros use SCREAMING_SNAKE_CASE